microsoft/windows-ai-studio-templates/README.md

  - Install all prerequisites and dependencies
  - Create VS Code workspace

-When the model is downloaded, you can launch you project
+When the model is downloaded, you can launch you project from the Windows AI Studio.

+### Start Dataset Generation

+**Coming soon!**

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a